shaily2106/shaily2106.github.io/_posts/2014-3-3-Hello-World.md

-layout: post
+Layout: Post
-title: Docker Three Tier Architecture
+Title: Docker 3-Tier Architecture Tutorial
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).